codio-content/Crunch-Basics/.guides/content/The-Accumulator--INP-and-OUT-fc48.md

 ![](.guides/img/io/4.png)

-The `OUT` instuction tell the CPU to output the value stored in the Accumulator with some additional text `Sum is`.
+The `OUT` instruction tells the CPU to output the value stored in the Accumulator with some additional text `Sum is`.

-Lastly the `END` insteuction tell the CPU to stop executing the program.
+Lastly the `END` instruction tells the CPU to stop executing the program.

 Note: A program's `DAT` commands are automatically moved to the bottom of your program.